Felicious/Boba-Bill-2/progression-of-proj.md

 - read blog post about making a beautiful button.
 I might want to make 1 for calculating the totals, but in the shape of a circle to boba? o;
   - form submission button should look pretty but not too fancy
   - the blog post is this https://www.joshwcomeau.com/animation/3d-button/

+### 4/5/21 Tu

+- finished following the 3D button tutorial and implemented a submit button for `InputForm`
+- discovered and fixed a parsing bug for `cost`
+- added a couple more issues
+- first time in 2 weeks that I commited more than twice in a day!

+### 4/6/21 Wed

+- begin working on calculate button (a circular ver of the 3-D button completed yesterday)